mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 Double-click on it so that it appears in the :guilabel:`Expression` field, then click :guilabel:`OK`.
 Now your :kbd:`AREA` field is populated with values!
 Admire them, then close the attribute table.

+.. note:: |note| These areas are in degrees.
+Later, we will compute them in square meters.

 Open the :guilabel:`Layer properties` dialog's :guilabel:`Style` tab again, then change the classification style from :guilabel:`Classified` to